Franzl27/plotSPE/README.md

 partly AI generated, inconsistent messy spaghetti code without magic numbers - main goal fullfilled: _it works_!
 This program is best used as standalone **executable** for comfortable plotting and processing ASCII spectra in `.spe` format.
 But it also runs flawlessly as a Python3 script.
 The executable already includes **Python (with all required modules)** as well as **gnuplot**, which explains the comparatively large file size.
-No additional software installation is required.
+No additional software installation will be required.

 ---
 # GUI Interface